 If you do find yourself in a similar situation, it is important to show how your claim is different.
 You can do this by arguing:

-● I was off work before the accident, but I was set to return, and the onset of my disability prevented my return;
+- I was off work before the accident, but I was set to return, and the onset of my disability prevented

 Remember, you want to show that the onset of your disability will prevent you from working your job or a similar job.
 Suppose you had limitations before the start of disability.
 In that case, it is essential to recognize this, but ultimately you must show how your ongoing inability to work is connected to the onset of your disability.

 How to Show that Not Working is More than A “Lifestyle Choice”

 In some cases, it may be argued that not working is more of a “lifestyle choice” than a true limitation caused by the onset of a disability.

 An example of this is when an individual had suffered from several previous heart attacks and stopped working because they wanted to avoid another heart attack.
 Ultimately, the court decided that ceasing work was not something that was medically necessary for the individual as there was no evidence supporting the fact that not working would reduce their risk of another heart attack.